kang0921ok/kang0921ok.github.io/docs/about-me.md

 - BE, Computer Science & Engineering
 - 2013, 2014, 2015 Seoul Accord Outstanding Student
     - The city of Seoul selected students who liked development and had achievements.
     - The university recommended me.
-I was selected and received a scholarship so I was able to go to CES 2015.
+I was selected and received a scholarship, so I was able to go to CES 2015.
     - I wrote “Jewels of CES 2015 seen by students” and I contributed the article to Microsoft magazine in Korea.

 ## Project & Activity